Datavault-UK/automate-dv-docs/docs/tutorial/tut_xts.md

     Using the '+' in front of `xts_customer` in the command above will get dbt to compile and run all its parent dependencies.
     In this case, it will compile and run the staging and the hub models.

-Our Record Tracking Satellite table will look like this:
+Our Extended Tracking Satellite table will look like this:

 | CUSTOMER_PK  | HASHDIFF     | SATELLITE_NAME   | LOAD_DATE  | SOURCE       |
 | ------------ | ------------ | ---------------- | ---------- | ------------ |